 - Sign your Club permit renewal notice (you must be the permit holder).

-- Submit your renewal (and signed Club permit endorsement form, if required) and pay the renewal fee online via your myVicRoads account.
+- Submit your renewal (and signed Club permit endorsement form, if used) and pay the renewal fee online via your myVicRoads account.

-The renewal (or Club permit endorsement form) must be signed by an authorised officer of the Club to declare that the permit holder is a current member.
-The Club Permit renewal must also be signed by the Club Permit holder.
+The renewal (or Club permit endorsement form) must be signed by an authorised officer of the Club to declare that the permit holder is a current, financial member.
+The Club permit renewal must also be signed by the Club permit holder.